limeraiin/LimeQuest/README.md

 ## Can I use it for my game project?
 Of course!
 You can use it for whatever you want.
-The only thing that is not permitted is distributing the framework itself.
+The only thing that is not permitted is redistributing the framework itself.

 # Side Notes
 Any help in the source code is highly appreciated.